python/cpython/Doc/library/ast.rst

    the pattern matches the subject.

-   ``body`` contains a list of nodes to execute if the pattern matches and the result of evaluating the guard expression is truthy.
+   ``body`` contains a list of nodes to execute if the pattern matches and the result of evaluating the guard expression is true.

    .. doctest::